Billwilliams1952/Arduino-Five-Channel-Music-to-AC-Lamp-Synchronizer/README.md

 #Synopsis

-**Lampdimmer.ino**: An Arduino controlled, five channel AC lamp dimmer.
+**Lampdimmer.ino**: An Arduino controlled, five channel AC lamp controller.

 #Motivation

-This project came about from the need to control more than one set of AC lamps.
+This project came about from the need to control more than one set of AC lamps .

 #Installation